echoedinvoker/nodejs-jonas/2-introduction-to-nodejs-and-npm/14-HTML-templating-building-the-templates/memo.md

 ![Alt page organic](pic/bandicam%202022-09-29%2017-07-03-662.jpg)

+- In addition to the content part, even the style content can be replaced by the placeholder.

 # **_Split out Cards out of Overview.html_**

 ![Alt overview html cards](pic/bandicam%202022-09-29%2017-08-43-994.jpg)

-- You can see that there are five figure.cards in div.container in overview.html which are in the same format but with different data, so I can just seperate it in a separate html.
+- You can see that there are five figure.cards in div.container in overview.html which are in the same format but with different data, so I can just seperate it in a html.

 ![Alt create card template-card.html](pic/bandicam%202022-09-29%2017-10-56-584.jpg)